 Make Callers Feel Important

 When beginning your business answering service script, it helps to start with a personalized greeting.
-Making callers feel important is part of Saul Goodman’s MO – “be folksy,” he encourages his secretary as she chats with an older caller.
+Making callers feel important is part of Saul Goodman’s MO – “be folksy,” he encourages his receptionist as she chats with an older caller.
 Saul is even known to slip on British accents and a Southern lilt based on the client with whom he’s serving.

 While it might not be feasible to change up your own accent every time you answer the phone, it’s always possible to make callers feel important.
 As you design your answering service script, work to develop easy rapport with each caller.
 Start by exchanging names.
 It’s a quick and easy way to put a face to the voice on the end of the line and instantly humanizes both parties.